the-road-to-learn-react/the-road-to-react/manuscript/react-maintenance/testing.md

 });
 ~~~~~~~

-After running your tests with `npm test`, you should see a new *src/__snapshots__* folder in your project.
-Browse into this folder and check out the file that has been generated there for you.
-Similar to RTL's `debug` function, you should see a snapshot of your rendered SearchForm component as HTML element structure in there.
-Now, go to your *src/App.js* file and change something in the HTML.
-For example, in the SearchForm component remove the bold text:
+Run these tests with `npm test` and you'll see a new *src/__snapshots__* folder has been created in your project folder.
+Similar to RTL's `debug` function, there's a snapshot of your rendered SearchForm component as an HTML element structure in the file.
+Next, head to *src/App.js* file and change the HTML.
+For example, try removing the bold text from the SearchForm component:

 {title="src/App.js",lang="javascript"}
 ~~~~~~~